-Little Indian Falls is a magical place near David Thompson Resort and adjacent to Abraham Lake in Bighorn Backcountry, Alberta, Canada.
+Little Indian Falls is near David Thompson Resort at Abraham Lake in Bighorn Backcountry, Alberta.

 With a bit of personal discipline, Little Indian Falls is approachable from above the west shore of turquoise Abraham Lake.
 Therein lies the problem.
 Lack of personal discipline.
 The beginning is good.